 Vijay is a psychotherapist an accredited MBACP member of the BACP, a Somatic Experiencing Practitioner, SHEN bodyworker and teaches Focusing in higher education.
 He has over ten years’ experience in the healing field and has a passion for body-oriented therapies, specialising in emotional processing and the resolution of severe trauma.
 He works Khiron House outpatient treatment in London.

-Romana Akram is the Operations Director, responsible for running both the residential and outpatient clinics.
+Romana Akram is the Managing Director of Khiron House.
 She is based at the residential clinic.
 Prior to joining the Khiron House team she worked in a residential setting, caring for the elderly, and then she joined a publishing firm as a business systems coordinator.
 Romana has a special interest in implementing new procedures to maximise efficiency.
 Romana has an MBA and is a member of the Board of Directors.

-Benjamin is a psychotherapist, accredited by the BACP, who contributes to the media in the UK and is politically active in lobbying for better access to better treatment for all sections of society, working with the Centre for Social Justice and through his own social enterprise Get Stable.
-He set up Khiron House after experiencing a serious mental illness and getting no effective treatment for it in the UK.
+Benjamin is a psychotherapist, accredited by the BACP, who contributes to the media in the UK and is politically active in lobbying for better access to better treatment for all sections of society, working with the Centre for Social Justice and through Khiron House’s social enterprise Get Stable.
+He set up Khiron House after experiencing serious mental illness in 2009 and not receiving effective treatment for it in the UK.
 He is the Founder of Khiron House and the non-executive Chair of the Board of Directors.